standage/amel-dmnt3-2014-05/README.md

 Since the authors do not disclose the TrueSight DEG list, a simple comparison to determine the level of agreement with the Tuxedo DEG list is impossible.
 The authors do, however, report a list of Gene Ontology terms that are overrepresented in the TrueSight DEGs.
 GO analysis of the Tuxedo DEGs using, for instance, BLAST2GO would enable a high-level comparison of the putative functional repertoire of the two DEG lists, as a proxy for computing their congruence.
+However, as the focus of this analysis is differential splicing and not differential expression, I have not yet followed up on this.

 ### Differentially spliced genes